1manprojects/one_Sgp4/README.md

 ### Other Functions

-Furthermore it is possible to calculate if a satellite will be visible from the ground at a certain location and time.
+Furthermore, it is possible to calculate if a satellite will be visible from the ground at a certain location and time.
 For this one has to set a location of the observer on earth.

 Coordinate of an observer on Ground latitude, longitude, height(in meters)
 ```